Banned From Russian TV, A Putin Critic Gets His Message Out On YouTube

 Oksana Baulina, the editor of the YouTube channel Navalny Live, rejects any comparisons with the Russian president, who holds a nationally televised call-in show once a year.

-"The idea of Navalny Live was about live streams.
+"The idea of Navalny Live was about livestreams.
 It was about interaction with our audience," Baulina said.
 "Russian TV channels a long time ago dropped the practice of live programs.
 Everything is taped in advance, edited, strictly controlled.
 Here we don't have censorship."

 While Navalny's unvarnished monologue is the channel's flagship program, often with more than 1 million views per episode, there is also a daily morning show and programming featuring other opposition figures close to Navalny.
-All are live-streamed in front of brightly colored backdrops from a cramped studio in a Moscow office building.
+All are livestreamed in front of brightly colored backdrops from a cramped studio in a Moscow office building.
 A team of four churns out the bare-bones shows that contrast with the slick, scripted productions on state television.

 Navalny owes his career as a rabble-rouser to the Internet.
 He began by publishing investigations into graft on his blog, has gathered nearly 2 million followers on Twitter and is financing his own Anti-Corruption Foundation and presidential campaign from online donations.